nkorobkov/nkorobkov.github.io/projects/bank.md

 ### Idea
 Bank is a web app that holds individual accounts for each of > 130 users with different permissions.
-It allows it's users to issue and transfer money and live within the virtual economic system in the Summer School of Physics and Math (SSPM).
+It allows it's users to issue and transfer money and live within the virtual economic system in the Summer Physical and Mathematical School (SPMS).

 ### Features